selimslab/selimslab.github.io/_NOTES/psychology/emotions/empathy.md

 ---
-tags: psy
+tags: soc
 ---

 Social skills naturally arise from genuine empathy

 We deal out judgment to others and seek understanding for ourselves

 ![](/static/img/the-singularity-effect.jpeg)